Modeling and Analysis of Data Trading on Blockchain-based Market in IoT Networks: Introduction

 \PP{The analysis and simulation results show that the \textit{GT} protocol has outstanding performance in terms of latency and energy consumption; however, it requires mechanisms to guarantee the continuous availability of data.
-On the contrary, the \textit{BoD} protocol can be adapted in Vehicle-to-Infrastructure (V2I) networks, where vehicles can trade their emission information with manufactures.
-Finally, the \textit{SoD} protocol is particularly useful when customers \ilm{are interested in collecting specific data as soon as it is available on the market, for example, in the for of updates}.
-It can also be deployed in Vehicle-to-Vehicle (V2V) networks where the drivers want to buy traffic jam information of a specific street from other vehicles on the road.
-Clearly, \ilm{SoD protocols, on their own, would face situations in which the data is no longer available for customers after the initial advertising phase.
-In practice, the three trading protocols present interesting synergies and can be implemented together in a single system, which will select the best one based on the actual situation.} }
+On the contrary, the \textit{BoD} protocol can be \ilm{implemented in} Vehicle-to-Infrastructure (V2I) networks, where vehicles can trade their emission information with manufactures. \rv{ Finally, the \textit{SoD} protocol is particularly useful when customers are interested in collecting specific data, \ppp{which, however, may not be immediately }available on the market}. \rv{This protocol} can also be deployed in Vehicle-to-Vehicle (V2V) networks where the drivers want to buy traffic jam information of a specific street from other vehicles on the road.
+Clearly, \textit{SoD} protocols, on their own, would face situations in which the data is no longer available for customers after the initial advertising phase.
+In practice, the three trading protocols present interesting synergies and can be implemented together in a single system, which will select the best one based on the actual situation.}

 \PP{The contributions of this paper can be stated as follows.
-First, we present a solution for systematic DLT-based IoT data smart trading towards city-level networks using NB-IoT connectivity.
+First, we present a solution for \rv{a} systematic DLT-based IoT data smart trading towards city-level networks using NB-IoT connectivity.
 Next, we propose three IoT data trading protocols namely \textit{General Trading (GT)}, \textit{Buying on Demand (BoD)}, and \textit{Selling on Demand (SoD)}.
 The cost model of each trading protocol is derived and analyzed along with NB-IoT connectivity.
 Both resources consumed by executing DLT/smart contracts and NB-IoT devices are investigated.
 Finally, the analysis and the associated experimental results provide a benchmark for data trading protocols in wide-area IoT networks.}

 The remainder of this paper is organized as follows.
 In the next section, we outline the general architecture of DLT-based trading system and introduce three IoT data trading protocols.
 Then, we present the system model, \PP{including the physical deployment of the devices}.
 In Section III and IV, we model and analyze the performance of Blockchain-enabled IoT network in terms of latency and energy.
 Then, we evaluate and prove the derived model and design in Section V. Finally, we conclude the paper in Section VI.